HashScannerOfficial/BC-Game-Crash-Predictor/README.md

 ---

 For further information and updates, visit our official website or engage with us through GitHub Discussions.
-Thank you for your interest in the **Aviator Predictor**!
+Thank you for your interest in the **Bc game predictor**!
 Happy betting!